t-weiwenn/T-WEIWENN/README.md

+# Hello!

-# Hello, my name is Wei Wen 🕸
+My name is Wei Wen 🚲

 I’m a social worker turned data analyst, driven by the belief that evidence and data should guide the way we design interventions and create impact.
 With over a decade of mid-management experience in social work, I’m now building expertise in predictive modeling, data visualization, and storytelling.